ubc-provenance/PIDSMaker/dataset_preprocessing/create-db-from-scratch.md

 ### Optional configurations
 - optionally, if using a specific postgres database instead of the postgres docker, update the connection config by setting `DATABASE_DEFAULT_CONFIG` within `pidsmaker/config/pipeline.py`.
+- optionally, if using a specific postgres database instead of the postgres docker, copy [creating_database](../postgres/init-create-empty-databases.sh) to your database server and run it to create databases, and then copry [creating_tables](../postgres/init-create-databases.sh) to your server and run it to create tables

 ### Fill the database